A joint CECA Wales and Southeast Wales Highways (SEHW) Framework event

 - Variable levels of client understanding : Clients are also specifying insurance cover levels far higher than is needed, often due to a lack of understanding of the subject, and as a result, construction companies are finding it harder to find affordable, competitive quotes.
 This means that the supply chain will struggle to win work if they cannot find appropriate cover and this can impact disproportionately on smaller, locally based contractors.

-To surface some of these issues and offer potential solutions, CECA Wales has teamed up with the Moorhouse Group, based in Caerphilly.
+To surface some of these issues and offer potential solutions, CECA Wales and the Southeast Wales Highways (SEWH) Framework team at Cardiff Council has teamed up with the Moorhouse Group, based in Caerphilly.
 This morning seminar will allow clients and contractors to better understand the complexities of the sector and become far more savvy in future.
 This should lead to a “win win” situation for all.